 The New School will make contributions to a retirement plan on your behalf once you have met both of the following requirements:

 Once the eligibility criteria are met, you begin to receive university contributions on the first of the month following completion of one full year of employment.
 Contributions will be made into a separate account (from the Tax Deferred Annuity plan described above) with TIAA.

 The one-year waiting period will be waived if you were previously employed at any time in your career by a 501(c)(3) organization, public college or university, not-for-profit private college or university, or governmental entity as a full-time employee for at least 12 consecutive months.
 It is your responsibility to request written verification from your previous employer stating

 Once you are enrolled in the plan, the university will contribute 7 percent of your base annual salary if you are under the age of 40 or have less than six years of service.
 The contribution amount is 10 percent of your base annual salary if you are age 40 or older or if you have completed six or more years of service.
 Contributions are made to your account each pay period.
 Upon enrollment in the plan, you are 100 percent vested and have a nonforfeitable right to all contributions made to your account and all earnings.
 Your account grows on a tax-deferred basis until a distribution is made to you.

-Self-Directed Brokerage Services Account (PDF) within your retirement plan, giving you an opportunity to divide your retirement plan contributions among a variety of investment choices beyond the investments offered through The New School's plans.
+Self-Directed Brokerage Services Account within your retirement plan, giving you an opportunity to divide your retirement plan contributions among a variety of investment choices beyond the investments offered through The New School's plans.

 9:00 a.m.-5:00 p.m.